 This drum set for small kids ( 15 months up ) will enhance their motor skills and help them focus and engage.

 These harmonica are so easy to play, your special child just needs to blow through it and voila, there will be beautiful music that he can create.
 And he will enjoy doing it again and again.

 Discover the creative imagination of your special kid by giving him materials that he can use to draw, doodle, and create something that he can be proud of.

-Give him lots of crayons and colored pencils with paper and just let your special child practice to grip the writing materials and encourage him to just draw those lines and circles and let him use all the colors for him to enjoy and develop his writing skills and creativity.
+Give him lots of crayons and coloured pencils with paper and just let your special child practice to grip the writing materials and encourage him to just draw those lines and circles and let him use all the colours for him to enjoy and develop his writing skills and creativity.

 Show his works of art and put them in your fridge or the wall in his room.

 For older kids who know how to properly grip crayons or coloured pencils, this colouring book is a nice gift.